thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

 ```

 For any occurrence other than `Once` and `Dead`, we're going to keep our let binding after inlining.
-Because we know this let binding will continue to exist we go ahead and simplify its definition now.
+Because we know this let binding will continue to exist we need to simplify its definition.
-We accomplish this by saving our var and body in `context` allowing us to reconstruct our let binding later and return `defn` as the next term to simplify.
+We accomplish this by saving our var and body in `context`, allowing us to reconstruct our let binding later and return `defn` as the next term to simplify.
 We also save `occ` in our `context` for convenience.
 It saves us a lookup later when we reconstruct our binding.

 That's all our cases, and we're done simplifying locals.
 Back in `simplify`, we have one final case to look at: variables.